 You know what they say – “never put off till tomorrow what you can do today”.
 When I first saw Tioman, it unarmed me with its vibe so badly that I couldn’t really do much, except for soaking up the atmosphere every single day and hunting photos.
 I could have gone on that trip during that visit, but laziness took over.
 Resolved to fix my shortcomings, I quickly planned the most popular snorkelling trip – Coral Island – upon my second arrival.
 Locals advertise it massively and claim it’s a must.
 So I was really eager.
 Not only didn’t it meet my expectations, it downright failed them.

-The first problem I faced was that I fixed myself a colossal hangover the night before the trip.
+The first problem I faced was that I unwisely did something I wouldn’t normally do, that is I went for a couple drinks the night before the trip.
 Obviously, I can’t blame anyone else but myself.
 Overall going on any trip with a hangover pains, but going on a boat trip in such a state is pure torture.
 First mistake.
 Well, and the second mistake?
 As per the above proverb about postponing things, I didn’t follow this cliché and ended up being disappointed.

 The reason being it looked as a new age invasion or something.
 All Malaysians present on the island went on that Saturday trip.
 You can imagine, a complete frenzy, especially for someone like me who enjoys rather quieter experiences.
 Of course, nobody will tell you that the weekend trip is a national excursion day as they couldn’t care less about your preferences.
 It’s Coral Island and you must enjoy it regardless!
 Seb would have told me for sure – you remember him, don’t you?
 But unfortunately I only came to see him the day after the trip.
 Another mistake.